datastax/csharp-driver/docs/source/features/opentelemetry/index.md

     ...
 ```

-__You can also find an [example in the driver's Github repository](https://github.com/scylladb/csharp-driver/tree/master/examples/OpenTelemetry/DistributedTracing) of how to implement distributed tracing with OpenTelemetry and the DataStax C# driver in an ASP.NET Core project.__
+__You can also find an [example in the driver's Github repository](https://github.com/scylladb/csharp-driver/tree/master/examples/OpenTelemetry/DistributedTracing) of how to implement distributed tracing with OpenTelemetry and the ScyllaDB C# driver in an ASP.NET Core project.__

 ### Attributes